 Grassholm is the smallest of the Pembrokeshire islands visited by boat trips, and is the most westerly point in Wales.
 It’s also an exceptionally special place, and home to a very special bird: the gannet.
 Owned by the RSPB, Grassholm is the third most important site for gannets in the world.
 You can see why – this uninhabited island is 8 miles off the coast of Pembrokeshire, giving the roughly 40, 000 breeding pairs of gannets some peace and quiet!

-You can access Grassholm via St Justinians, or take a day trip south to the pretty coastal village of Dale, where Pembrokeshire Islands will take you on a Gannetry Experience.
+You can access Grassholm via St Justinians with the same boat operators as Ramsey Island, or take a day trip south to the pretty coastal village of Dale, where Pembrokeshire Islands will take you on a Gannetry Experience.
 Leaving from here is a great excuse to stop for dinner at The Griffin Inn while you’re there – yum!

 3. Boat trips to Skomer Island